 A cold email subject line could be seen as the key that unlocks the door to our message.
 Our prospects form their first impression of us while reading the subject line.
 That’s why we need to make it a good one.

 A poorly written subject line may make the addressee biased against us and our email.
-They might decide not to open the email, or worse, manually mark it as SPAM which may cause problems with email deliverability.
+They might decide not to open the email, or worse, manually mark it as spam which may cause problems with email deliverability.

 We can avoid such situations so long as we stick to these rules: